BrentGrammer/Pic_Searcher_App/README.md

 Languages Used: PHP, SQL, HTML

-Tasks to Complete:
+Tasks/Goals to Complete:
 - Add functionality to update the anchor alt attribute to the new user updated descriptions
-- Create a search function using switch statements to search the 'description' column of the database table
+- Create search functionality to search the 'description' column of the database table and display the matching image
+- Use FULLTEXT() searching in the database description column to match user input query.
 - Style UI and forms
 - Style the gallery with CSS-create and add external style sheet
 - Allow for multiple inputs on the index page